smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 The other LSAM maintenance process that is critical is to reorganize the LSAM database using the SMARGZ command.
 This command and its operation are explained in detail in the [Log File and Database Management](../logs-database/overview.md) section.

 The SMARGZ command will either be executed automatically during the next Maintenance Hour, if the LSAM Parameters controlling this option are set accordingly, or else the SMARGZ command can be executed either from the IBM i command entry line (within the LSAM menu system so that the LSAM library list is in effect), or by configuring an OpCon IBM i Batch Job with the SMARGZ command in the "CALL" box.
-Details about how to use these strategies are documented in the [Log File and Database Management](../logs-database/overview.md) section of the **IBM i LSAM** online help.
+Details about how to use these strategies are documented in the [Log File and Database Management](../logs-database/overview.md) section of the **IBM i LSAM** documentation.

 ### Backing Up the LSAM Environment